woct0rdho/ComfyUI-FeatherOps/doc/GFX1151_REFERENCE.md

 ## PC Sampling

-PC sampling is available on gfx1151 using a custom-built amdgpu driver, ROCr, and ROCProfiler.
+PC sampling is available on gfx1151 using a custom-built amdgpu driver, ROCr, and ROCProfiler, see https://github.com/woct0rdho/linux-amdgpu-driver

 ### Running PC Sampling